X16Community/x16-smc/doc/recovery_with_arduino.md

 It can be downloaded from https://www.arduino.cc/en/software.
 This tutorial is based on version 1.8.19.

-## Configure the Arduino UNO as ICSP programmer
+## Configure the Arduino Uno as ICSP programmer

-The Arduino UNO does not by default work as a programmer.
+The Arduino Uno does not by default work as a programmer.
 You need to upload some code to the Arduino for this to work:

 - In the Arduino IDE, click File/Examples/11.ArduinoISP/ArduinoISP.
 This will open a project containing all code that we need to install.

 - Ensure that nothing is attached to the Arduino’s pin headers.

-- Attach a USB cable between your computer and the Arduino UNO.
+- Attach a USB cable between your computer and the Arduino Uno.

-- In the IDE, select Tools/Board/Arduino AVR boards/Arduino UNO.
+- In the IDE, select Tools/Board/Arduino AVR boards/Arduino Uno.

-- Verify under Tools/Port that the port you attached the Arduino UNO to is selected.
+- Verify under Tools/Port that the port you attached the Arduino Uno to is selected.

 - Click on Sketch/Upload to upload the ArduinoISP code to your board.